frink-okn/graph-descriptions/sudokn-kg/classes/IoscProductionCapability.md

-# Class: TODO -- this class is noted as a superclass of another class in this graph but has not itself been defined. (iosc_ProductionCapability)
+# Class: No class (type) name specified -- this class is noted as a superclass of another class in this graph but has not itself been defined. (iosc_ProductionCapability)

-_No type description provided_
+_No class (type) description specified_

+This class occurs 0 times.

 URI: [iosc:ProductionCapability](https://spec.industrialontologies.org/ontology/supplychain/SupplyChain/ProductionCapability)